 LAB Member, Community

-Her previous experience in voluntary sector development work (CVS) focused on trustee development and volunteer involvement.
-As National Development Director of SOVA she was responsible for development of innovative projects and the management of complex partnership projects with statutory and voluntary sector partners.
-As a member of the SOVA SLT she was responsible for strategic management of the organisation.
-Key responsibilities included project development, European Funding, HR, budget setting and monitoring, policy development and development of mentoring training and standards.
-Clare took the project lead on behalf of SOVA for the development of prison, probation and voluntary sector partnership work - accessing European funding to address the impact of employment on recidivism (Thorn Cross YOI).
+Prior to becoming involved in education and the development of academies, Clare’s previous experience was in voluntary sector development work focused on trustee development and volunteer involvement.
+As National Development Director of SOVA she was responsible for development of innovative projects and the management of complex partnership projects with statutory and voluntary sector partners and as Director of MIND she was responsible for the operational and strategic management of a local voluntary sector mental health service.